YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 # Who are Flame Graphs for?

 Flame graphs are for you if you're doing something at scale - website, server, program, whatever.
 If something is done at a large enough scale, the time spent optimizing and finding inefficiencies will pay dividends in the future at scale too.
-A program could also simply be very computationally intensive - even if it isn't doing it with typical scaling.
+A program would also benefit from flame graph profiling it it simply is very computationally intensive - even if it isn't done in a typical distributed web based scaling fashion.

 ## How complete should your code be?

 Flame graphs are something you use after you've written the code and have it running.
 Flame Graphs are not very helpful during design, development, and testing.
 By using profilers and tools like Flame Graphs you can develop with the philosophy "code now, optimize later".
 You never truly know what is actually an optimization during development anyways.
-Another benefit to this philosophy is if optimization is not a priority during development and design, then "clever" tricks to "speed-up" the program can stay out of the code.
+Another benefit to this philosophy is when optimization is not a priority during development and design, "clever" tricks to "speed-up" the program can stay out of the code (they often do little besides confuse future devs anyways).

 ## Environment - Large Infrastructure